cbkow/Union-MacOS-Quick-Actions/README.md

 * Next, we will do the same for a UHD safety guide.
 Use this code for UHD: `x=192:y=108:w=3456:h=1944:color=green@0.8`.

 ### ACEScg to sRGB color space conversion
 * Click the plus sign and create a 3D LUT filter.
 Select `Trilinear` and enter the *File Path* to the provided ACEScg LUT--found at `/Users/username/Union_Actions/luts/ACESsRGB_UnionMPV.cube`.
-Make sure you change *"username"* to *your* username (don't just copy and paste this path) or drag the `ACESsRGB_UnionMPV.cube` file into the field.
+Make sure you change *"username"* to *"your"* username (don't just copy and paste this path).
+You can also just drag the `ACESsRGB_UnionMPV.cube` from Finder and into the field.
 Save, name and assign a shortcut to the filter.
 NOTE: This will work for any XXXX-to-sRGB/rec709 LUT (in the cube format), so it will also work for camera RAW playback.
 Add any other 3D LUTS in your workflow, by following the same steps.

 ![IINA screenshot 5](images/iina5.jpg)